Randy White (pastor)

-Randy Alan White (born January 11, 1958) is an American pastor and proponent of prosperity theology.
-He is the co-founder of Without Walls International Church, a large, non-denominational church in Florida.
+Randall "Randy" Alan White (born January 11, 1958) is an American pastor and proponent of prosperity theology.
+He is the co-founder of Without Walls International Church, a large non-denominational church in Florida.

 Without Walls International Church

 Without Walls International Church was founded by Randy White and Paula White in 1991.
 From 1991 to 1998, the church changed locations three times until they secured the property located at 2511 North Grady Avenue in Tampa, Florida.
 While the church was holding services in an outdoor tent in 1999, they reported 5,000 attendees a week and 10,000 ministered to outside of the church with 230 outreach ministries.

 In 2002, Without Walls International Church began to expand to its second location in Lakeland, Florida.
 At this time, the church reported 14,000 members and 200 ministries including job training, evangelism among public housing projects and a teen club.
 On August 3, 2002, Without Walls International Church began to hold Saturday night services at Carpenter's Home Church in Lakeland renting the property.
 Carpenter's Home Church would later on be purchased by Without Walls International Church in 2005 for $8 million renaming the church to Without Walls Central Church.

 In 2004, Without Walls International Church reported a congregation of 20,000 as the largest congregation in the area making the church the seventh largest church in the United States.
 In 2008, it put its 4,500–seat Tampa church up for sale, along with its 13.3 acre grounds and 94000 sqft offices and television studio, asking $30 million.

 On July 12, 2009, White resigned as pastor and bishop of Without Walls International Church, and Paula White, his ex-wife, was named the successor.
 Randy White said he was stepping down as pastor because of health and would still remain connected with the church in a different position.
 Randy White returned to the staff of Without Walls in July 2012.

 In 2011, Without Walls Central Church was vacated due to debts.
 In 2014, the United States Bankruptcy Court required a sale of properties; the following year, the church building was purchased and demolished by developers.
 In August 2014, Without Walls announced that it had paid its debts and was moving to a new Tampa location.